Skip to main content

 VisibleFromPlanningExecuted.png

-The Tasks generated by the Safety Check Counter are grouped under the counter name in the Inbox and Planning sections as seen below.
+The Tasks generated by the Safety Check Counter are grouped under the Counter name in the Inbox and Planning sections as seen below.

 Inbox.png